 - Refrigerated transport (0-4°C) with temperature recording

-- Individual or batch vacuum packaging
+- Vacuum-packed individually or by batch

 - Delivery coverage in your area (Barcelona city, metropolitan area)

-5. Transparent trading conditions
+5. Transparent commercial terms

 Be wary of suppliers who don't provide clear prices in writing.
 A good B2B supplier will offer you:

-- Volume discounts or monthly commitments
+- Volume discounts or monthly commitment

 - Clear payment terms (cash, 15, 30, 60 days)